 During the enrichment process, the concentration of the U235 isotope in natural uranium is increased from 0.71% to approximately 3-5%.
 The depleted fraction usually still contains about 20-30% of the initial concentration of U235 and this resource can be re-enriched, which is a common industry practice.

-This actively promotes the conservation of resources and Urenco will take this approach whenever it is commercially viable to do so, as it is in the current market conditions.
+This practice actively promotes the conservation of resources and Urenco will take this approach whenever it is commercially viable to do so, as it is in current market conditions.
 All transactions with partners are subject to strict non-proliferation regimes based on international standards of security and safeguards.